Allan van Gestel

 Allan van Gestel is a retired American judge, who served as an associate justice of the Superior Court of Suffolk County, Massachusetts, located in Boston.
-He was that court’s first specialist business court judge, and has been described as the father of its Business Litigation Session.
+He was that court's first specialist business court judge, and has been described as the father of its Business Litigation Session.

 Judicial service

 In 1996, Governor William F. Weld appointed Allan van Gestel as a judge to the Superior Court of Suffolk County, located in Boston, Massachusetts.
 In 2005, van Gestel reached the mandatory retirement age of 70, but was recalled and continued serving on that court through 2007.

 In October 2000, van Gestel became the first judge in the Suffolk Superior Court's Business Litigation Session (BLS), a specialized business court docket in the Superior Court.
 He was the sole BLS judge until 2002, and issued numerous legal opinions, at least some of which were without the assistance of law clerks.
-During his time on the BLS, van Gestel issued over 250 opinions. van Gestel's "decisions have helped shape the law in Massachusetts concerning business disputes."
+In the BLS's early year, van Gestel was known for the speedy resolution of disputes, an informal but intensive approach to case management, and regularly issuing legal opinions addressing important matters of business law.
+During his time on the BLS, van Gestel issued over 250 opinions. van Gestel's "decisions have helped shape the law in Massachusetts concerning business disputes".
 He has been described as integral to the BLS's establishment and viability, and the father of the BLS.
 He participated in the first meeting of the American College of Business Court Judges in 2005.